jorgeutd/trellis-case-study/README.md

 4. Use the provided dataset by the Trellis team or add your own dataset files to the `data/` directory.

-5. Train the model using the notebooks and save the trained model files to the `models/` directory.
+5. Train the model using the notebooks.

+6.- Deploy fine tune model as sagemaker endpoint.

-6. Deploy the API using the instructions provided in the [API README](api/README.md).
+7. Run the API using the instructions provided in the [API README](api/README.md).

-7. Test the API endpoints and integrate the document classification functionality into your application.
+8. Test the API endpoints and integrate the document classification functionality into your application.

 ## Contributing